Five Ways to Jumpstart Your Content Marketing Strategy

 3) Align your marketing goals with those of your sales team

 Both teams are working toward the same ultimate goals, right?
-Customer development and retention should be top of mind for both teams, so making sure the goals you laid out above line up with the goals your sales team is working toward is the best way to ensure you aren’t working at cross-ends.
+Customer development and retention should be top of mind for both teams, so ensuring the goals you laid out above align with the goals your sales team is working toward is the best way to ensure you aren't working at cross-ends.

-The challenge here arises when marketing says, “we’re bringing in so many leads, sales can’t keep up.”
-Then sales fires back with, “your leads aren’t high enough quality to be worth our time.”
-Marketing’s end goal is to make sure sales provides consistent information throughout the customer journey, and sales needs to know that marketing is remembering to treat the customer like a person, not a statistic or demographic.
+The challenge arises when marketing says, "We're bringing in so many leads, sales can't keep up."
+Then sales fire back with, "Your leads aren't high enough quality to be worth our time."
+Marketing's goal is to ensure sales provide consistent information throughout the customer journey, and sales need to know that marketing is remembering to treat the customer like a person, not a statistic or demographic.

-To truly engage your customers, on their level, you need to work together with sales to align your broader goals.
+To truly engage your customers on their level, you must work with sales to align your broader goals.

 4) Use social media, correctly